Azure/terraform-azurerm-caf-enterprise-scale/docs/wiki/[variables]-relaxed_management_group_subscription_association.md

 If set to true, will allow subscriptions not defined in this module to be associated with managed management groups.
 The default is `false`, meaning that management group subscription membership must be exclusively defined in this module.

-Note that platform subscriptions should always be asses to their respective management groups using this module, due to other dependencies on these inputs.
+Note that platform subscriptions should always be associated to their respective management groups using this module, due to other dependencies on these inputs.

 See: